wftutorials/android-beginner-tutorial/README.md

 ### Setting an onclick listener

-Lets set a onclick listener on or `btn` element as show below.
+Lets set a onclick listener on our `btn` element as shown below.

 ```java
 btn.setOnClickListener(new View.OnClickListener() {